printer83mph/CIS5650-Project2-Stream-Compaction/README.md

 Our Work-Efficient GPU Scan outperforms the Naive one at almost all array sizes.
 This is to be expected.

-The CPU scan actually keeps up pretty well, but eventually falls significantly behind both GPU implementations.
+The CPU eventually falls behind the work-efficient solution.

-It seems that Thrust is generally much slower than our solutions.
-This may be due to some overhead loading external libraries, or doing unnecessary copying which adds an extra O(n) time.
-Further research could be done here.
+It seems that Thrust is generally much faster than our solutions.
+What black magic are they working?

 ### Test output at n = 2^27